StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Introduction

-\paragraph{Forward-Backward Mismatch in QAT.} A central challenge in QAT arises from the rounding operator.
-Exact quantization relies on hard rounding to map continuous values to discrete levels, yet the rounding function is non-differentiable and has zero gradient almost everywhere.
-To enable backpropagation, the straight-through estimator (STE) is commonly adopted as a surrogate \cite{bengio2013ste, hubara2018quantized}.
-While STE makes QAT practically usable, it introduces a significant approximation error in the optimization direction, which often leads to unstable training, especially at low bitwidths.
-Recent approaches attempt to address this mismatch by introducing differentiable or stochastic relaxations of quantization, including noise-based training, soft rounding, and smooth approximations that gradually anneal toward discrete behavior \cite{gong2019dsq, zhong2023mat, diffq2022, sdq2022,semenov2025smooth}.
-Although these methods smoothen the optimization process, they typically incur additional computational overhead, introduce extra variance, or require careful scheduling to balance fidelity to discrete inference against optimization stability.
+\paragraph{Forward-Backward Mismatch in QAT.} A central challenge in QAT arises from the rounding operator: exact quantization relies on hard rounding to map continuous values to discrete levels but the rounding function is non-differentiable with zero gradient almost everywhere.
+To enable backpropagation, the straight-through estimator (STE) is commonly adopted as a surrogate \cite{bengio2013ste, hubara2018quantized}, but STE introduces significant approximation error in the optimization direction, which often leads to unstable training, especially at low bitwidths.
+Recent approaches address this mismatch by introducing differentiable or stochastic relaxations of quantization, including noise-based training, soft rounding, and smooth approximations that gradually anneal to discrete behavior \cite{gong2019dsq, zhong2023mat, diffq2022, sdq2022,semenov2025smooth}.
+In attempting to smoothen the optimization process, these methods typically incur additional computational overhead, introduce extra variance, or require careful scheduling to balance fidelity to discrete inference against optimization stability.